aserbremen/Multi-Robot-Graph-SLAM/README.md

 The docker user has the id 1000 (default linux user).
 If you experience issues seeing the topics from the docker container, you might need to change the user id in the Dockerfile to your user id.

-To build the docker image using the remote repositories and main branches, run the following commands:
+The `mrg_slam` Docker is periodically built and pushed to the [Docker Hub](https://hub.docker.com/r/aserbremen/mrg_slam).
+To pull the docker image, run the following command:

 ```
-cd docker/humble_remote
-docker build -t mrg_slam .
+docker pull aserbremen/mrg_slam
 ```

-In order to build your local workspace into the docker container, you can run the following command:
+In order to build your local workspace into a docker container, including your own code/changes, you can run the following command:

 ```
 cd Multi-Robot-Graph-SLAM